discretize/discretize-guides/builds/guardian/condi-firebrand/index.md

 Check the [gear optimizer](https://optimizer.discretize.eu/) to adjust your gear if you need to take extra boon duration.

-You will want the following weapons to swap to durning fractal runs:
+You will want the following weapons to swap to during fractal runs:

 - Greatsword for pulling adds in Nightmare CM after MAMA and some T4s
 - A staff for <Boon name="Might"/> pre-stacking.